Chief Wolf Robe

 Region: Oklahoma, America

-Many moons ago, I purchased a greetings card displaying this photo of a Native American Indian.
-Since childhood I have always been interested in, and greatly respected the Native American Indian way of life.
+Many moons ago, I purchased a greeting card displaying this photo of a Native American Indian.
+Since childhood, I have always been interested in, and greatly respected the Native American Indian way of life.

 I loved the character and features in the face of my American Indian and having never portrayed a person before, his portrait was a new challenge for me.

-George, was known to his family as Grandpa Braids, and I was truly sad to learn that George Paul Horse Capture, born in 1937 ~ native name Nay Gyagya Nee (“Spotted Otter”), passed away in 2013.
+George was known to his family as Grandpa Braids, and I was very sad to learn that George Paul Horse Capture, born in 1937 ~ native name Nay Gyagya Nee (“Spotted Otter”), passed away in 2013.
+Thank you again George for your help and kindness.